 Under the Elementary Secondary Education Act (ESEA), reauthorized as the Every Student Succeeds Act (ESSA), Section 3113(b)(2), all LEAs serving students in grades K-12 must assess the English language proficiency of ELs annually.
 Beyond assessing students for eligibility and program placement, all identified K-12 EL students who are between the ages of 3 and 21 as of Sept.
-30 must be assessed annually for English language proficiency in the four domains of listening, speaking, reading, and writing.
+30 must be assessed annually for English language proficiency in the four domains of listening, speaking, reading and writing.
 The District of Columbia participates in the WIDA consortium for the required assessment of English language proficiency.

-In addition to an annual measure for English language proficiency, all students, including EL students, must participate in required statewide assessments for English language arts/literacy (ELA), mathematics, and science.
+In addition to an annual measure for English language proficiency, all students, including EL students, must participate in required statewide assessments for English language arts/literacy (ELA), mathematics and science.
 The District of Columbia participates in the Partnership for Assessment of Readiness for College and Careers (PARCC) assessments for ELA and mathematics and offers a separate annual statewide assessment in science.
 EL students with significant cognitive disabilities participate in the Multi-State Alternate Assessment (MSAA) for ELA and mathematics and an alternate statewide assessment in science.
-The "Districtwide Assessments Participation and Performance Policy" is updated annually and posted on OSSE's State Assessments page of its website here: https://bit.ly/2NTOcgO.
+The "Districtwide Assessments Participation and Performance Policy" is updated annually and posted on OSSE's State Assessments page.

-ACCESS for ELLs 2.0
+ACCESS for ELLs

-ACCESS for ELLs 2.0 is a secure large-scale English language proficiency assessment administered to kindergarten through 12th grade students who have been identified as ELs and are between the ages of 3 and 21 as of Sept.
-30 of the school year in which the assessment is administered.
+ACCESS for ELLs is a secure large-scale English language proficiency assessment in the four domains of listening, speaking, reading and writing administered to kindergarten through 12th grade students who have been identified as ELs and are between the ages of 3 and 21 as of September 30 of the school year in which the assessment is administered.
 This assessment is given annually in WIDA member states to monitor students' progress in acquiring academic English.
-ACCESS for ELLs 2.0 is aligned with the WIDA English Language Development Standards and assesses each of the four language domains of Listening, Speaking, Reading, and Writing.
+ACCESS for ELLs is aligned with the WIDA English Language Development Standards.
 Students in the District of Columbia participate in this assessment in an online format for grades 1-12, while Kindergarten and Alternate ACCESS for ELLs are paper-based tests.
-In addition, students with disabilities who are eligible for a paper-based accommodation may take the grades 1-12 assessment on paper.
+In addition, dually identified students who are eligible for a paper-based accommodation may take the grades 1-12 assessment on paper.
 In order for LEAs to administer the paper ACCESS for ELLs, the student must have a disability that prevents them from accessing technology or they are new to the United States and have never utilized technology.
 In such cases, contact OSSE's Assessment Team for approval by emailing OSSE.Assessment@dc.gov.

-Purpose and Use of ACCESS for ELLs 2.0
+Purpose and Use of ACCESS for ELLs